caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

    "", ":ref:`caCalc`", ":ref:`caSpinBox`"
    "", ":ref:`caTable`", ""

 Their main properties are described below.
-It has to be noted that through inheritance of Objects, other properties exist, that are not necessary relevant here.
+It must be noted that through inheritance of Objects, other properties exist that are not necessary relevant here.

 all monitor objects